charlesdwmorrison/L6/README.md

 ## Planned Enhancements
 - GUI with a chart to show response time and throughput.
 This will be done as [Blazor WebAssembly Progressive Web App](https://devblogs.microsoft.com/visualstudio/building-a-progressive-web-app-with-blazor).
 - Examples showing how to use a CSV file as data input.
+- Examples of how to assert against a particular URL within a script.
 - Create scripts programmatically by importing .har files.
 - Run multiple scripts at the same to create a load scenario.
 - Create a console version in order to execute from the command line.
 (I'm not 100% sure this is a goal.)